percona/k8sps-docs/docs/expose.md

 ## Group Replication

-Clusters configured to use Group Replication are exposed via the [MySQL Router :octicons-link-external-16:](https://dev.mysql.com/doc/mysql-router/8.0/en/) through a Kubernetes Service called `<CLUSTER_NAME>-router`: for example, `cluster1-router`.
+Clusters configured to use Group Replication can be also exposed via the [MySQL Router :octicons-link-external-16:](https://dev.mysql.com/doc/mysql-router/8.0/en/) through a Kubernetes Service called `<CLUSTER_NAME>-router`: for example, `cluster1-router`.
 Network design in this case looks like this: